parsabe/MLMatrix/src/AI/README.md

-# AI Course
+# AI

 ## Contents
-The course provides the German version of the slides and the corresponding codes.
-The materials are available in the repository.
+These material are a part of my investigation and research on AI.

 ## Contribution
 Contributions are welcome!
 Please follow these steps: